 We are big proponents of renting an apartment when we travel.
-Sure, when only staying in a city for a few nights, it’s often easier to just check into an hotel.
+Sure, when only staying in a city for a few nights, it’s often easier to just check into a hotel.
 But, when we are staying a bit longer, we prefer to rent an apartment.
-It gives us more space, and makes us feel a little better about getting to know a city.
-Because we haven’t been to Florence in about a decade, we knew we would be reorienting ourselves in the city.
+It gives us more space and makes us feel a little better about getting to know a city.
+Because we haven’t been to Florence, Italy, in about a decade, we knew we would be reorienting ourselves in the city.
 It was the perfect place to test out how to rent an apartment in Florence, which is a great option for a long weekend in Italy.

 But, before booking any holiday rental, it’s important to take a few things into consideration.
 Here’s are our tips.